-The iOS 11.4 update is a large milestone upgrade for iPhone, iPad, and iPod touch and it could take you 10 minutes, or longer, to get it on board your device.
+The iOS 11.4.1 update is a maintenance upgrade for iPhone, iPad, and iPod touch and it could take you seven minutes, or longer, to get it on board your device.

-The newest version of iOS 11 delivers a rather long list of changes including bug fixes, security patches, and several new features including AirPlay 2 and Messages in iCloud.
+The newest version of iOS 11 delivers a short list of changes including bug fixes, security patches, and a new USB Restricted Mode.

-If you’re upgrading from iOS 11.3.1, iOS 11.4 is a sizable download.
-It’s 306MB for the iPhone X and the download is in and around the same size for other Apple’s other iPhone and iPad models.
+If you’re upgrading from iOS 11.4, iOS 11.4.1 is a sizable download.
+It’s 225MB for the iPhone X and the download should be in and around the same size for other iPhone and iPad models.

-We can’t tell you exactly how long your iOS 11.4 will take because download times always vary from person-to-person, device-to-device.
-That said, we can help you approximate how much time to set aside if and when you decide to download the iOS 11.4 update onto your device.
+We can’t tell you exactly how long your iOS 11.4.1 update will take because download times always vary from person-to-person, device-to-device.
+That said, we can help you approximate how much time to set aside if and when you decide to download the iOS 11.4.1 update onto your device.

 |Sync (Optional)||5-45 Minutes|

 |Backup and Transfer (Optional)||1-30 Minutes|